gautamsajjan/OMS/README.md

 # OMS
-It is the source code of the website of OMS (Orchid Mathematics Society) Developed by-Sajjan Gautam(me)
+It is the source code of the website of OMS (Orchid Mathematics Society)<br>
+Developed by-Sajjan Gautam(me)